 \subsubsection{Efficiency}

-Tensor games in general do not scale well in the number of players, as the cost tensors are exponential in size with $\numplayers$.
-This is a known problem studied in the literature, and there are a variety of methods to ameliorate it, from sampling methods \cite{gemp2021sample} to parallelization \cite{widger2009parallel} to neural network approaches \cite{marris2022turbocharging}.
-Fortunately, the addition of constraints does not further affect this complexity, as each constraint tensor is exactly the size of the cost tensors (and are often more sparse); scaling is linear with the number of constraints.
+Tensor games do not scale well in the number of players as the cost tensors are exponential in size with $\numplayers$.
+This is a known problem, and there are a variety of methods to ameliorate it, from sampling methods \cite{gemp2021sample} to parallelization \cite{widger2009parallel} to neural network approaches \cite{marris2022turbocharging}.
+The addition of constraints does not further affect this complexity, as each constraint tensor is exactly the size of the cost tensors, so scaling is linear with the number of constraints.

-For clarity, in this paper, we assume only proper handling of sparsity in tensors, and otherwise use no efficiency modifications.
+In this paper, we assume only proper handling of sparsity in tensors, and otherwise use no efficiency modifications.